pyrypajunen/distributed-systems-project/README.md

 # DeFi yield farming project

-Descrbtion of the course project
+Description of the course project